Contact Hypersurfaces in Uniruled Symplectic Manifolds Always Separate: Abstract

 \section{Abstract}

 We observe that nonzero Gromov-Witten invariants with marked point constraints in a closed symplectic manifold imply restrictions on the homology classes that can be represented by contact hypersurfaces.
 As a special case, contact hypersurfaces must always separate if the symplectic manifold is uniruled.
 This removes a superfluous assumption in a result of G.~Lu \cite{Lu:uniruled}, thus implying that all contact manifolds that embed as contact type hypersurfaces into uniruled symplectic manifolds satisfy the Weinstein conjecture.
+We prove the main result using the Cieliebak-Mohnke approach to defining Gromov-Witten invariants via Donaldson hypersurfaces, thus no semipositivity or virtual moduli cycles are required.